favoriteJoin us for the 41st Annual NAC Parade! Saturday, Oct. 11th at 9am, Oak St. & 3rd. -> Learn more!

 We’re thrilled to announce the 41st Annual Native American Connections Parade—and this year, we’re turning up the celebration with a youth-focused theme: “The Future is Ours”!

 Interested in learning more, sponsoring our parade, or volunteering?
-Connect with our parade team with the link below to get started.
+Connect with our parade team.

 The Future Is Ours!